 It certainly sounds tempting to get a credit card that charges zero interest, and as long as you plan to pay off your balance in full every month, you’re already ahead.

-However, this type of offer can bite you on the back end with extremely high-interest rates when the period expires, or a “transfer charge” when transferring your high-interest credit cards.
+However, this type of offer for a balance transfer credit card can bite you on the back end with extremely high-interest rates when the period expires or a “transfer charge” when transferring your high-interest credit cards.

 Charges like that could equal the same amount of money you would be paying in the interest you thought you were passing by.
-Be sure you’re aware of the cons of no-interest cards, as well as the pros.
+Be sure you’re aware of the pros and cons of no-interest cards.

 Find out which of the reward rules are subject to change, and if there are any expiration dates or winning rewards.
 If you are not great at reading the fine print, find somebody who is, or call the credit card customer service line and get your answers.

 A credit score is an overview of your credit history and payback behavior.
 Making timely monthly payments and not defaulting on any of your credit cards or loans, and you’ll be on the right path.
-It also helps to keep your ratio of credit-cards-to-debt rather low.
+It also helps to keep your debt utilization ratio (how much your balance is versus your credit limit) low; no more than 30% at most.

-When it comes to credit card churning, stay woke.
-Consistently.
+When it comes to credit card churning, always stay organized and aware.
 Know exactly what the offer is, and what you need to do to get it.
 Know the deadline for spending the money that will make you eligible for the rewards.

 When to Avoid Credit Card Churning